piskareviv/blog_aux_ntt_1/main.md

 ## Step B, utilizing Montgomery reduction

-So far we have relied on compiler generated (for known in compile-time modulo) Barrett reduction.
+So far we have relied on compiler-generated (for known in compile-time modulo) Barrett reduction.
 To vectorize modular arithmetic we need to know it works, so on this step we will implement manual handling of all modular arithmetic.
 I will use Montgomery reduction, because vectorized version of it performed better than vectorized version of any other reduction algorithm I tried (though there aren't many of them).